tendermint/tendermint/docs/spec/consensus/signing.md

 - a prevote for the same height and round where we haven't signed a prevote or precommit (but have signed a proposal)
 - a precommit for the same height and round where we haven't signed a precommit (but have signed a proposal and/or a prevote)

-This means that once validator signs a prevote for a given height and round, the only other message it can sign for that height and round is a precommit.
+This means that once a validator signs a prevote for a given height and round, the only other message it can sign for that height and round is a precommit.
 And once a validator signs a precommit for a given height and round, it must not sign any other message for that same height and round.